sillsdev/TheCombine/docs/user_guide/docs/goals.md

 _Create Character Inventory_ provides an overview of every unicode character that appears in the vernacular forms of the project's entries.
 This allows you to identify which characters are commonly used in the language, and to "accept" them as part of the language's character inventory.
 The character inventory is part of the LDML file for a project's vernacular language that is included when the project is [exported](project.md#import-and-export).
-This is to support accurate representation of the language in Unicode, the Ethnologue, and other language standards and resources.
+Accepting characters will lead to accurate representation of the language in Unicode, the Ethnologue, and other language standards and resources.

 Another use of _Create Character Inventory_ is to identify and replace characters that have incorrectly been used in typing vernacular forms of words.